lord-vesel/dcs-doc/en/dev-docs/ah64d/cpg-cockpit.md

      Neither crewstation has priority over the other, allowing either cyclic Weapon Action Switch to action the weapon, taking control away from the other crewstation in a “last actioned” logic.

-    - G (Gun, Forward).
+    - GUN (Forward).
 Actions/de-actions the Area Weapon System (AWS) for employment and slaves the gun to the weapon solution of the selected sight within the crewstation.

-    - R (Rocket, Left).
+    - Rocket (Left).
 Actions/de-actions the Aerial Rocket Sub-system (ARS) for employment, activates pylon articulation, and displays the Rocket Steering Cursor symbology within the crewstation.
           If the CPG actions rockets using the Weapon Action Switch on the LHG and the Pilot actions rockets, the crew will enter COOP (Cooperative) rocket mode.
           If the CPG actions rockets using the Weapon Action Switch on the CPG cyclic and the Pilot actions rockets, the rockets will be assigned to either crewstation using the “last actioned” logic.

-    - M (Missile, Right).
+    - MSL (Right).
 Actions/de-actions the Hellfire Modular Missile System (HMMS) for employment, activates pylon articulation, and displays the Missile Launch symbology within the crewstation.

     - A (Air-To-Air, Aft).
 No function.

+    !!! note
+        Weapons cannot be actioned if the aircraft is weight-on-wheels unless GND ORIDE has been enabled on the Armament Panel to override this inhibit.

 1. **Store/Update Switch**.
 Stores new target or waypoint locations using the CPG’s selected sight or perform position updates to the aircraft navigation system.

-    - STORE (Forward).
+    - Store Point (STORE, Forward).
 When the CPG’s selected sight is set to TADS, moving the switch momentarily to this position stores a Target (TG) point along the TADS line-of-sight at the current range.
-When the CPG’s selected sight is set to FCR, moving the switch momentarily to this position stores a Target (TG) point at the location of the Next-To-Shoot (NTS Target).
+When the CPG’s selected sight is set to FCR, moving the switch momentarily to this position stores a Target (TG) point at the location of the Next-To-Shoot (NTS) Target.

           When used in conjunction with the TSD Point sub-page, may be used to store a Waypoint (WP) or Target Point (TG), and may be used in conjunction with either the HMD or the TADS.

-    - UPDT (Aft).
+    - Update Position (UPDT, Aft).
 Not implemented.

 1. **FCR Mode Switch**.
-Not implemented.
+Selects the FCR mode of operation when the CPG’s selected sight is FCR and the FCR is not scanning.

+    -    **GTM (Forward).** Selects Ground Targeting Mode to detect and classify ground vehicles and low-flying aircraft.

+    -    **RMAP (Right).** Selects Radar Map mode to detect and classify ground vehicles and low-flying aircraft;
+        or to analyze the battlefield using a radar-generated surface map of the terrain.
+Re-selecting RMAP when the FCR mode is already set to RMAP will toggle the terrain video underlay on the FCR page.

+    -    **ATM (Aft).** Selects Air Targeting Mode to detect and classify rotary- and fixed-wing aircraft within the immediate airspace.

+    -    **TPM (Left).** Selects Terrain Profile Mode to aid in terrain and obstacle avoidance while operating at low altitudes during low-visibility conditions.
+(N/I)

-1. **Cursor Controller/Enter**.
+1. **Cursor Controller/Enter (CURSOR)**.
 Controls the MPD cursor movement on the MPD, allowing bezel options to be selected by the cursor in lieu of the bezel buttons; or cursor-selection of points on the MPD itself.
 Depressing the Cursor Controller commands the highlighted item underneath the cursor to be selected.

-1. **Cursor Display Select Button**.
+1. **Cursor Display Select (L/R) Button**.
 Sets the MPD cursor to the center of the opposite MPD.

 1. **Weapon Trigger**.
-Fires the weapon system that has been actioned within the crewstation.
+Fires the weapon system that has been actioned within the crewstation if the A/S button on the Armament panel is set to ARM.

     - First Detent.
 Fires the weapon system if no Performance or Safety Inhibits are present.

     - Second Detent.
 Fires the weapon system if no Safety Inhibits are present.

-1. **FCR Scan Switch**.
-When the CPG’s selected sight is set to FCR, momentarily setting the switch to either position will initiate an FCR scanburst.
+11. **FCR Scan Switch.** When the CPG’s selected sight is FCR, momentarily setting the switch to either position will initiate an FCR scanburst.
 If the FCR is already performing a single or continuous scanburst, momentarily setting the switch to either position will terminate the ongoing scanburst.

-    - S-SCAN (Forward).
-Initiates a single scanburst.
+    - **S-SCAN (Forward).** Initiates a single scanburst.
 The FCR will perform several scans of the FCR scan volume and then terminate scanning.
 The number of scans that are performed within a single scanburst are dependent on the selected scan size.

-    - C-SCAN (Aft).
-Initiates a continuous scanburst.
+    - **C-SCAN (Aft).** Initiates a continuous scanburst.
 The FCR will perform scans of the FCR scan volume continuously until manually terminated by the crewmember or until a different sight is selected.

+    !!! note
+        The FCR cannot transmit if the aircraft is weight-on-wheels unless GND ORIDE has been enabled on the Armament Panel to override this inhibit.

-1. **Cued Search Button**.
-Not implemented.
+12. **Cued Search (CUED) Button.** Not implemented.

+13. **Linear Motion Compensation (LMC) Button.** Toggles the Linear Motion Compensation function of the TADS system.
+(See Target Acquisition Designation Sight (TADS) for more information.)

-1. **Cage Button**.
+14. **Cage Button**.
 No function.

-1. **Linear Motion Compensation Button**.
-Toggles the Linear Motion Compensation function of the TADS system.
-(See Target Acquisition Designation Sight (TADS) for more information.)